University Vehicle Use Policy Posted: September 2018

 - Department of Public Safety (for damage/accidents on or near campus)

-- Fixed Asset and Purchasing Manager in the Business Office (for rental vehicles only -- there are printed documents referencing what to do in the event of an accident available from the Fixed Asset and Purchasing Manager and they should be obtained before an individual rents a vehicle)
+- Transportation Coordinator in the Public Safety Office (for rental vehicles only -- there are printed documents referencing what to do in the event of an accident available from the Transportation Coordinator and they should be obtained before an individual rents a vehicle)

 More clarification on the above questions and others about vehicle use can be found in the University's vehicle use policy, or you may contact the Office of General Counsel at x8940.